slsawhney/job-portal/README.md

 4. When a user adds a new job for a new company this user should be the owner of the company and no other user should be able to enter a job for this company unless the owner makes another user also the owner.

-5. Make sure all user inputs are properly validated and that all backend code is covered by tests
+5. Make sure all user inputs are properly validated and that all backend code is covered by tests.

 ---